Empowering Young Women

 One of the primary goals of St. Mary's is to prepare young women for

 higher education while aiding their development as spiritual,

-responsible, and ethical members of a democratic society.
+responsible, and ethical members of society.
 Since 1859,

 St. Mary's Academy has fulfilled this mission, and we attribute much of